-6) On Failure to sense presence of a flame the boiler will go to lockout.

-7) Turn off the gas & electrical supplies to the boiler.

-8) Carefully reconnect the electrical plug to the gas valve and secure with the appropriate screw(s)

-9) Turn on the gas and electrical supplies to the boiler & press the reset (Enter) button to remove the 'lock-out' condition.
+- 6) On Failure to sense presence of a flame the boiler will go to lock-out. - 7) Turn off the gas & electrical supplies to the boiler. - 8) Carefully reconnect the electrical plug to the gas valve and secure with the appropriate screws. - 9) Turn on the gas and electrical supplies to the boiler and press the reset (Enter) button to remove the 'lockout' condition.
 The boiler will commence the ignition sequence.
-This time when the gas valve is energised, the gas will light.

-- At the end of the 5 second ignition proving period, the hot surface igniter will be switched off and the fascia display will change to "BLR:RUN". - After a period of 15 seconds the fan will alter speed and the burner modulation will be set according to the heat load. - If after the 5 second flame proving period the flame signal is below 1μA the boiler will shut down and attempt one restart.
+This time when the gas valve is energised, the gas will light. - At the end of the 5 second ignition proving period, the hot surface igniter will be switched off and the fascia display will change to "BLR:RUN". - After a period of 15 seconds the fan will alter speed and the burner modulation will be set according to the heat load. - If after the 5 second flame proving period the flame signal is below 1μA the boiler will shut down and attempt one restart.

-As the boiler comes to temperature, the % rate will reduce on the screen from 100%.
+As the boiler approaches the set point temperature, the % rate will reduce on the display from 100%

-Figure 7.3.2-Start Up Display Sequence
+Figure 7.3.2 - Start Up Display Sequence